 Rome is famous for having large public fountains that work without the use of any kind of mechanized pump.
 How were these fountains able to generate enough water pressure without a motor?
 Check out this article for the answer to this question.

 We are a species of bridge builders.
-Since time out of mind, humans have engineered structures to vault over obstacles with the help of logs, stone, steel and, of course, ingenuity.
+Since time began, humans have engineered structures to vault over obstacles with the help of logs, stone, steel and, of course, ingenuity.
 So, what keeps our bridges steadfast and strong?

 Whether they're sorting out scrap metal or helping us unlock the secrets of the universe, electromagnets are pretty nifty devices.
 What's so great about magnetism on demand?
-We'll electrify you with the details in this article.
+We'll electrify you with the details.

 Did you know that airplanes and space shuttles use the utterly low-tech gyroscope for navigation?
 Discover the secret behind gyroscopic motion!